Service Coordination Guide for Families

 Self-Referral for Service Coordination

-Clark County provides two ways for families to refer themselves for Family and Children First Service Coordination: Family Stability and completion of Service Cordination Referal Form
+Clark County provides opportunity for families to refer themselves for Family & Children First Service Coordination through Family Stability and completion of Service Cordination Referal Form

 Family Stability - This multi-agency teams meets with the family to brainstorm different ways to meet the physical and emotional needs of families and then makes recommendations for the use of community resources.
 The team can also assist with resolving conflicts between child and family team members.

 Service Coordination - This program offers a wide range of supportive services to help families become more self-sufficient and better prepared to meet their child's needs.
 Service Coordination is family centered and builds upon identified strengths within the family.
 Service Coordination staff operate as part of a team, coordinating support services with other treatment providers.

 Families receiving Service Coordination will be asked to complete the Clark County Family Consent for Release of Information form.
 This will allow information you designate to be viewed by the providers working with you.
 Some providers may have a specific release form.